KaisarH007/four-wings-assignment-12-client-side/README.md

 # Welcome to my New Project For Wings

-This is MERN-stack Niche Web App [Live Preview](https://four-wings.web.app/
+This is MERN-stack Niche Web App [Live Preview](https://four-wings.web.app/).

-).

 ## This Project Feature

 - Built a MERN Stack Niche web app also Implemented of Admin and User Dashboard.
-  Admin can manage all orders and products, add new product, make another user admin, user can Manage her/his orders,can give a review.
+  Admin can manage all orders and products, add new product, make another user admin,
+- User can Manage her/his orders,can give a review.
+- If User want purchase Product user need to sign up or register first.
 - Two Authentication Systems implemented with Firebase, user can sign up with Google account and register/create a new account by using email/password.
 - Transferred data from Heroku via CRUD operation to UI.
 This is full Mobile